Manchin, key Dem, says Build Back Better bill is 'dead'

-WASHINGTON (AP) — Sen. Joe Manchin declared Tuesday that President Joe Biden's vast social and environment bill is “dead,” using his strongest language to date to underscore that any revival of Democrats' top domestic priorities would have to arise from fresh negotiations.
+WASHINGTON (AP) — Sen. Joe Manchin declared Tuesday that President Joe Biden's vast social and environment bill is “dead,” using his strongest language to date to underscore that any revival of Democrats' top domestic priorities would have to arise from negotiations that are now moribund.

 “What Build Back Better bill?”
 Manchin said Tuesday, using the legislation’s name, when reporters asked about it.
 “There is no, I mean, I don’t know what you’re all talking about.”
 Asked if he’d had any talks about it, he added, “No, no, no no. It’s dead.”